Head of Talent

 - I hold the County Record for Hertfordshire for the longest bow and arrow shot

-- I was once nearly deported from the UK despite having dual citizenship there and in the UK.
+- I was once nearly deported from the UK despite having dual citizenship there and in Australia.

 Favourite Quote + why?